openshift/cluster-health-analyzer/README.md

 ## Overview

-The Cluster Health Analyzer process incoming stream of health signal from the OpenShift cluster and enriches it to provide better views at the data to enhance the troubleshooting experience.
+The Cluster Health Analyzer processes the incoming stream of health signals from the OpenShift cluster and enriches them to provide better views of the data to enhance the troubleshooting experience.

 It provides:

 - incidents detection: heuristics to group individual alerts together to allow better reasoning about the root cause of the issues.
-- components mapping and ranking: opinionated way to assign the alerts to high-level components and ranking based on the importance of the components from overall cluster health perspective.
+- components mapping and ranking: an opinionated way to assign the alerts to high-level components and rank them based on the importance of the components from the overall cluster health perspective.

 ## Install

-Login to a cluster using `oc login` command.
+Login to a cluster using `oc login` command:

 ```
-oc apply -f manifests/backend -f manifests/frontend
+oc apply -f manifests/backend
 ```

 ## Usage

-Cluster health analyzer is a backend that exposes the results via Prometheus
+The Cluster Health Analyzer is a backend that exposes the results via Prometheus
 metrics:

 ```